 — Hugh Jackman (@RealHughJackman) February 11, 2014

 A beloved figure in the Broadway community, Jackman won the 2004 best actor in a musical Tony for The Boy From Oz, and most recently starred in the 2011 song-and-dance showcase, Hugh Jackman: Back on Broadway.
 He also starred opposite Daniel Craig in the 2009 Broadway play A Steady Rain.
-His efforts to raise money and awareness of the charity Broadway Cares/Equity Fights AIDS were recognized with a special Tony Award in 2012.
+His efforts to raise money and awareness for the charity Broadway Cares/Equity Fights AIDS were recognized with a special Tony Award in 2012.

 He was nominated for an Academy Award and won a Golden Globe for his role in the big-screen adaptation of the musical Les Miserables.
 Jackman reprises his role as Wolverine in X-Men: Days of Future Past, which hits theaters in May, and will play Blackbeard in Warner Bros.'
 Pan.

 Nominations for the Tony Awards will be announced Tuesday, April 29, from New York City.

 "We are thrilled to have Hugh Jackman return to host the Tony Awards," said Jack Sussman, executive vp specials, music and live events at CBS Entertainment.
 "Hugh is the ultimate performer -- actor, singer and dancer -- he does it all, second to none.
 He is a consummate entertainer and the one you want out there hosting your live television event."